MinhazMinu/recipe-app-api/step_by_step_documentation/09 Create User  Model/06 Require email input.md

 ###### Require email input

--   As usel lets first create the tests for this
+-   lets first create the tests for this
 -   in test_models.py create a new method test_new_user_without_email_raise_error()

 ```py